w3f/polkadot-wiki/docs/general/web3-and-polkadot.md

 Data availability is dependent on how resilient the blockchain is.
-Resiliency is achieved through elements such as decentralization, economic incentives, and on-chain governance to ensure the network can run and upgrade on its own.
+Resiliency is achieved through elements such as decentralization, economic incentives, and on-chain governance to ensure the network can sustain on its own.

 ### Decentralization